DasParijat/Ringtail-DE/README.md

 	<li>
 		<ul>
 			(1/12/25)
-			<li>Attacks properly happen after each other, need to make it dynamic</li>
+			<li>Attacks properly happen after each other, using an indexing system</li>
 		</ul>
 	</li>
 	<li>